serverless/guide/source/architecture/README.md

 ### The Serverless Architecture

-The notion of being serverless took off with [AWS launching Lambda](https://techcrunch.com/2014/11/13/amazon-launches-lambda-an-event-driven-compute-service/) in late 2014.
-The idea of keeping the benefits and principles of microservices architecture, yet not having to manage underlying infrastructure and letting the provider auto-scale your application in response to load, was too good to ignore.
-The focus of application development changed from being infrastructure-centric to being code-centric.
+The notion of being serverless took off when [AWS launched Lambda](https://techcrunch.com/2014/11/13/amazon-launches-lambda-an-event-driven-compute-service/) in late 2014.
+The benefits were too good to ignore: serverless computing let you have a microservices architecture in which it wasn't necessary to manage underlying infrastructure.
+The provider would auto-scale your application in response to load.

 Serverless architectures are really opinionated microservices architectures.
-It's a combination of [FaaS](https://en.wikipedia.org/wiki/Function_as_a_Service) (Functions-as-a-Service) for compute and [MBaaS](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service) (Mobile Backend-as-a-Service) for everything else like authentication, databases, search, cache, CDN etc.
+It's a combination of [FaaS](https://en.wikipedia.org/wiki/Function_as_a_Service) (Functions-as-a-Service) for compute and [MBaaS](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service) (Mobile Backend-as-a-Service) for everything else: authentication, databases, search, cache, CDN etc. The focus of application development changed from being infrastructure-centric to being code-centric.

 Serverless architectures have radically changed how applications are being built and deployed at scale.
-It has changed how teams interact with each other with increased autonomy and higher productivity.
-The further decomposition of microservices into functions has led to decoupling at an even finer-grained level.
-With the flexibility to map functions to events bubbling from disparate sources, event-driven architecture on serverless platforms has been revolutionizing.
+It has caused teams to interact with increased autonomy and higher productivity.
+Decomposing microservices into functions has led to decoupling at a finely-grained level, and given developers the flexibility to map functions to events that bubble up from disparate sources.

 Taking advantage of the event-driven nature of serverless applications, many use cases became relevant.
 Widely popular use cases being data processing, SPAs, Mobile and IoT applications, chat bots, event workflows to name a few.